St. Dunstan's, Canterbury: Saint Thomas More

 Thomas More's daughter Margaret secured the release of More's head from a spike on London Bridge and brought it back to the family tomb of her husband, William Roper.
 The Roper family lived nearby off what is now St Dunstan's Street.
 What remains of their home is called Roper Gate, marked with a commemorative plaque, being all that survives of Place House.

 The Roper family vault is located beneath the Nicholas Chapel, to the right of the church's main altar.
 It was sealed in recent years, according to Anglican tradition.
 A large stone slab marks its location to the immediate left of the chapel's altar.
 Three impressive stained glass windows line the chapel; the one behind the altar depicts in brilliant detail the major events and symbols in the life of the St. Dunstan.
 Another of the windows commemorates the visit, on 29 May 1982, of Pope John Paul II to Canterbury to pray with the Anglican Archbishop of Canterbury at the site of the martyrdom of St. Thomas Becket in Canterbury Cathedral.
 The window displays the arms of the Archbishop's diocese and the Pope.
-Plaques mounted on the walls explain the veracity of the relic of Saint Thomas Mores head, the sealing of the vault which contains it, and the life of Saint Thomas More, including a prayer he wrote.
+Plaques mounted on the walls explain the veracity of the relic of Saint Thomas More's head, the sealing of the vault which contains it, and the life of Saint Thomas More, including a prayer he wrote.